 The Department of Urology offers several opportunities to expose medical students to common urologic conditions and treatments.
-Dr. Gina Badalato, Assistant Clinical Professor of Urology, is the Director of Medical Student Education in the Department of Urology.
+Dr. Gina Badalato, Assistant Professor of Urology, is the Director of Medical Student Education in the Department of Urology.

-During the Major Clinical Year (MCY), Columbia P&S students participate in 1-week clerkships.
+During the Major Clinical Year (MCY), Columbia VP&S students participate in 1-week clerkships.
 The goal of the rotation is for students to gain an ability to recognize and diagnose common diseases of the genitourinary system through bedside teaching seminars and didactics in private practice and OR settings.

 4th Year Electives

-The Department of Urology offers P&S and Visiting 4th year medical students various one-month rotations: Sub-Internship in Urology, Clinical Outcomes Research and Lab Research.
+The Department of Urology offers VP&S and Visiting 4th year medical students the opportunity to complete a 4-week sub-internship in urology.